 - 9-10 cups filtered water (or enough to cover bones)

 - salt and pepper, to taste

 - 1 tsp apple cider vinegar (helps to extract collagen from bones)

 - Supplies: Cheesecloth, Cooking twine, Mesh Strainer and a 4-6 quart slow cooker*

 - Place vegetables in a double layer of cheese cloth and secure in a bundle with the cooking twine (see image below)

-- Put bones and vegetables into the slow cooker and top with water until covered.
+- Put bones and vegetables into the slow cooker and top with water and apple cider vinegar until covered.